covid-at-home/covid-at-home/level3.md

   * Identifying information: Name, date of birth, address
   * Names, addresses, and telephone numbers of loved ones and next of kin
   * ( optional: pincode to patient's cell phone )
+  * A list of any essential medications you are taking (drug, time, dose)
+  * A brief medical history if relevant, listing any chronic health conditions
 * Government-issued ID, or a copy of that
 * Health-ID card, health insurance card, whatever is applicable where you are
 * A set or two of simple and compact fresh clothes